hikogui/hikogui-hello-world/docs/customize.md

  - `name`: The slug-name of the program, should only contain lower case letters and dashes.
- - `version-string`: The version number of the program should be semantic version number.
+ - `version`: The version number of the program should be semantic version number.
  - `license`: The license the program is distributed under.
  - `home`: The homepage for the program